Major causes are diabetes and high blood pressure.

 Ultrasonography is often done to rule out obstruction and check the size of the kidneys.
 Small, scarred kidneys often indicate that loss of kidney function is chronic.
 Determining a precise cause becomes increasingly difficult as chronic kidney disease reaches an advanced stage.

-Removing a sample of tissue from a kidney for examination (kidney biopsy) may be the most accurate test, but it is not recommended if results of an ultrasound examination show that the kidneys are small and scarred.
+Removing a sample of tissue from a kidney for examination (kidney biopsy) may be the most accurate test, but it is not recommended if results of an ultrasound examination show that the kidneys are already small and scarred.

 Obstructions in the urinary tract are removed or relieved.
 Bacterial infections are treated with antibiotics.